-Table 29a: InputClause attributes and model associations
+Table 29: InputClause attributes and model associations

-Attribute Description inputExpression: Expression [0.1] The subject of this InputClause. inputEntry: Expression [] This attribute lists the instances of Expression that compose this InputClause.
+Attribute Description inputExpression: Expression [01] The subject of this InputClause. inputValues: UnaryTests [01] This attribute contains UnaryTests that constrain the result of the inputExpression of this InputClause.

-Table 29b: OutputClause attributes and model associations
+Table 30: OutputClause attributes and model associations

-Attribute Description typeRef: QName [01] The OutputClause of a single output decision table SHALL NOT specify a typeRef.
+Attribute Description typeRef: String [1] The OutputClause of a single output decision table SHALL NOT specify a typeRef.
 OutputClauses of a multiple output decision table MAY specify a typeRef.
-A typeRef is the name of the datatype of the output, either an ItemDefinition, a base type in the specified expressionLanguage, or an imported type. name: string [0.1] The OutputClause of a single output decision table SHALL NOT specify a name.
-OutputClauses of a multiple output decision table SHALL specify a name. outputEntry: Expression [] This attribute lists the instances of Expression that compose this OutputClause. defaultOutputEntry: Expression [0.1] In an Incomplete table, this attribute lists an instance of Expression that is selected when no rules match for the decision table.
+A typeRef is the name of the datatype of the output, either an ItemDefinition, a base type in the specified expressionLanguage, or an imported type. name: string [01] The OutputClause of a single output decision table SHALL NOT specify a name.
+OutputClauses of a multiple output decision table SHALL specify a name. outputValues: UnaryTests [01] This attribute contains UnaryTests that constrain the result of the outputEntrys of the DecisionRules corresponding to this OutputClause.

+defaultOutputEntry: Expression [01] In an Incomplete table, this attribute lists an instance of Expression that is selected when no rules match for the decision table. decision table.